EmmaTosato/Programming_Project/README.md

 The organization that has collected this data is the "Open Sourcing Mental Health" organization (OSMH).
 Open Sourcing Mental Health is a non-profit, corporation dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open source communities.

+The folder contains:
+- files automatically created by vscode
+- the raw dataset (*survey.csv*)
+- the clean dataset (*survey_clean.csv*)
+- some useful files for the project like the *eu_states.csv* and *corr_values.png*
+- the main file project.py
+- the jupyter notebook of the project, which also contain some parts that aren't present in the final version .py